AgnetaSmergelyte/final-assignment-front/README.md

 # Project Overview

+##Front-End:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-React-Router used for seamless navigation and dynamic page rendering.
+Seamless navigation and dynamic page rendering made using React-Router.

 Redux used to ensure consistent state management and an efficient data flow across components.

-Design was enhanced with SCSS to produce responsive and modern user interface components, ensuring a cohesive user experience on all devices.
+Efficient data flow across components and consistent state management thanks to Redux.

+Responsive Mobile First Web Design enhanced with SCS.

+##Back-End:

+Database: Data storage and management is handled using MongoDB, a NoSQL database known for its flexibility and scalability.

+Password Security: User passwords are securely hashed using bcrypt, ensuring data protection and security.

+Authorization: Implemented JWT (JSON Web Tokens) for secure and efficient user authorization, allowing for protected routes and actions based on user roles or permissions.

+Real-time Communication: The platform supports real-time interactions using Socket.io for instant messaging and live post updates.

+User Management: ViewExpress is employed for tasks like user registration, login functionalities, managing posts, and overseeing message exchanges.

 # Take a look

-Mobile version:
+## Mobile version:

 ![image](https://github.com/AgnetaSmergelyte/final-assignment-front/assets/131288227/ce970f5b-848f-4de3-8fd1-0599e9e98cca)